Objectivity of classical quantum stochastic processes

 Coming back to the issue of quantum observables, when the system's properties cause the Born distributions to satisfy KC condition, the extension theorem implies that $\{P_n\}_{n=1}^\infty$ defines stochastic process $F(t)$.
 Distributions $P_n$ then play the role of joint probabilities $P_n^F$, and, as for all stochastic processes, they combine into functional distribution $P^F[f]$ for process trajectories $f(t)$.
 Consequently, each value in a sequence $f_n,\ldots,f_1$ [with probability distribution $P_n(f_n,t_n;\ldots;f_1,t_1)$] is equivalent to the sample of a trajectory, $f_i = f(t_i)$, where $f(t)$ has distribution $P^F[f]$.
-On a surface level, we conclude from these observations that the results of the sequential measurements of KC-satisfying quantum observable $F$ can be simulated with the sampling of classical stochastic process $F(t)$ without the loss of any information.
-On a higher level, the KC condition~\eqref{eq:Born_KC} itself suggests the interpretation that $F$ appears to classical observer as a trajectory traced over time independently of the action of measuring apparatus and the individual measurement events only uncover the already determined value.
+On a surface level, we conclude from these observations that the results of the sequential measurements of KC-satisfying quantum observable $F$ can be simulated with the sampling of a classical stochastic process $F(t)$ without the loss of any information.
+On a higher level, the KC condition~\eqref{eq:Born_KC} itself suggests the interpretation that $F$ appears to classical observer as a trajectory traced over time independently of the action of measuring apparatus, and the individual measurement events only uncover the already determined value.

 To explain how we are coming to this conclusion, first consider the following.
-In the theory of probability, the sum over $i$th argument on the LHS of KC condition~\eqref{eq:Born_KC} is typically meant to indicate that the measurement was performed at time $t_i$ but the observer has discarded, or has forgotten, the result.
+In the theory of probability, the sum over $i$th argument on the LHS of KC condition~\eqref{eq:Born_KC} is typically meant to indicate that the measurement was performed at time $t_i$ but the observer has discarded or forgotten the result.
 On the other hand, the Born distribution that skips the argument at $t_i$ describes the situation where there was no measurement at that time.
-Hence, the KC condition could be understood to mean that the influence of the measuring apparatus on the course of the observable dynamics is insignificant (in the sense that it does not affect the statistics of the following measurements), because simply forgetting the result of a measurement that was performed, is indistinguishable from the situation when the measurement never happened in the first place.
+Hence, the KC condition could be understood to mean that the influence of the measuring apparatus on the course of the observable dynamics is insignificant (in the sense that it does not affect the statistics of the following measurements), because simply forgetting the result of a measurement that was performed is indistinguishable from the situation when the measurement never happened in the first place.